aravindswamy07/chatapp/auth-fix-notes.md

    - Using the generated auth user ID for our users table
    - Properly logging in with supabase.auth.signInWithPassword()
    - Properly logging out with supabase.auth.signOut()
+5. Used a valid email domain (gmail.com) to pass Supabase's email validation

 ## How to Apply This Fix
 1. Go to the Supabase SQL Editor